Skip to Content

 Photo Credit: Michael Coghlan

 If you want to visit the Sunshine Coast, then the first place that people think of is Noosa.
-However, visiting Mooloolaba is something you should do as well!
+However, visiting the resort town of Mooloolaba is something you should do as well!

 It may not be one of the most well-known Queensland destinations, but it’s in an interesting place nonetheless!
 The beach is really nice and there are some great hikes available!